- High-resolution video files appeal to everyone until they start taking up a large amount of your storage space or you want to share them.

 As you’ve seen by now, QuickTime Player is the most straightforward way to compress a video file on Mac if all you want to do is shrink down a video clip in size.
 On the other hand, if you want a little more control over compression, iMovie is a more suitable option since it allows you to choose the compression quality and speed for the resultant clip.

-However, none of these two programs offer as much control and options for controlling compression attributes as some of the third-party video editing/video compression tools.
+However, none of these two programs offer as much control and options for controlling compression attributes as some of the third-party video editing/video compression tools, like VideoProc Converter.
 For instance, on a few popular third-party Mac video editors, you can choose frame rate, bitrate encoder, dimensions, and resolution for compression, which puts you in more control over the quality and size of the compressed video clip.

 Additionally, if you don’t want to indulge in the compression process yourself, there are online video compressors that can do the job for you without requiring your intervention.

-Among the most popular third-party programs for video file compression on Mac, there are three popular names: HandBrake, VLC, and Clideo.
+Among the most popular third-party programs for video file compression on Mac, there are four popular names: VideoProc Converter, HandBrake, VLC, and Clideo.

 HandBrake is the most popular open-source video transcoder for Mac.
 It supports a wide range of codecs, so you can convert pretty much any video file using it.